 - In a large bowl, combine the flour, pulverized freeze-dried strawberries, sugar, baking powder and salt.

 - With a dough blender, cut the cold, sliced butter into the flour mixture.
 Once this is complete, the mix will be coarse crumbles and look a little like wet sand.

 - Gently fold the berries into the dough.

 - In a smaller bowl, combine the beaten egg, vanilla and milk, then mix well.

-- Roll the dough into a rectangle that is about 1½" thick.
+- Press the dough into a 13" x 4 ½" rectangle that is about 1" thick.

-- Transfer the wedges to a prepared baking sheet; brush the tops with the additional egg, then sprinkle the raw sugar on top of them.
+- Brush the tops with the egg wash, then sprinkle the raw sugar on top of them.

 - Pop the baking sheet into the freezer for 15 minutes.

-- While the scones bake, prepare the glaze in a small bowl, combining all the ingredients and whisking together until smooth.
+- To make the glaze, combine all the ingredients and whisk together until smooth.
 Set aside.

 - When the scones are baked and have cooled, drizzle with the glaze, and enjoy immediately.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.